0xmozak/mozak-vm/docs/linker-script.md

 ...
 [build]
 ########   LINKER SCRIPT ###########
-# Uncomment the following to compile WITHOU any linker script
+# Uncomment the following to build WITHOUT any linker script
 # rustflags = ["-C", "passes=loweratomic", "-Zlocation-detail=none"]

 # Uncomment the following to compile WITH    linker script